-If someone would be hard-pressed to recognize you on the street, moments after seeing your picture (i.e. it was taken decades ago or your appearance has changed drastically), it’s time to switch up your pictures.
+If someone would be hard-pressed to recognize you on the street, moments after seeing your picture (i.e. it was taken decades ago or your appearance has changed drastically), it’s time to switch up your business photos.

 Professional pictures represent you, your brand, and your professional identity so if they look nothing like you, they’re not doing their job.
 Is your hair a different colour?
 Have you experienced a major weight fluctuation?
 Has your grey hair decided to arrive or you went from corporate to self-employed?
-All of these situations would indicate it’s time to update your pictures.
+How do you know when to update your brand photos?
+All of these situations mentioned in the above paragraph would indicate it’s time to update your pics!

 If you took your work pic yourself, it’s time to invest in a professional one.

 First of all, any picture where you can clearly see your arm in the corner of the shot reaching back towards your phone does not ooze professionalism.
 Selfies are usually really obvious, really bad, and really close up!
 You deserve better.

 Although some professional pictures are in fact called ‘head’ shots, we should be able to see something more than just your face and head in them.

 Typically, your upper torso and shoulders are visible as well as some space around and above your head.
 It seems trivial, but it makes a huge difference in the quality of the pic and the impression it gives.
 Some of you may be saying “that’s what the website does to my photo once I upload it.”
 If that’s the case, then the dimensions of your photo are wrong.
 Ask someone you know that is a bit techier or tell your professional photographer what platforms you will be using your photo on and they will be able to crop and adjust the image size to fit perfectly and avoid any distortions.